A Sympathetic Smile

-Here’s an excerpt from Missing Brandy, a work in progress.
+Here’s an excerpt from Missing Brandy.
 It’s the story of a thirteen-year-old’s abduction.
-In this scene, the POV is indirect, told in the third person by one of the antagonists.
+In this scene, the PoV is indirect, told in the third person by one of the antagonists.

 Before Stuart’s death, it all seemed so easy.
 Henry’s life had been perfect then.
 Now it was empty—except for Ben.

-During one ride, Henry told Ben he’d taken his suggestions and gotten a wrongful death attorney who said he’d take the case for a percentage of the award, no retainer unless the trial would drag on.
+During one ride, Henry told Ben he’d taken his suggestions and gotten a wrongful death attorney who said he’d take the case for a percentage of the award, no retainer.
+Unless, of course, they went to trial, and it dragged on.
 Who cared, Henry didn’t need the money.
 The lawyer took down the particulars, said he would study the case and call him back in ten days or so.

 “And those guys know, they know.
 Hell, he wouldn’t take the case if he couldn’t smell the money,” Ben had said.
 The train lurched.

 “‘I love you, Daddy.’
 Those were his last words to me.
-They burn my gut,” Henry said.
+They burn my gut.”

 Ben clapped him on the back.

-He’d said it to the lawyer, too, and the guy stared at him for a moment before he gave him a half-smile.
+He’d said that to the lawyer, too, about the burn in his gut, and the lawyer stared at him for a moment before he gave him a half smile.

-“That’s what you want, a lawyer, not a sympathetic bastard,” Ben had said.
+“That’s what you want, a calculating lawyer, not a sympathetic bastard,” Ben had said.

 “Bastard hospital,” Ben had whispered.

 Two weeks later, Ben waved him over.
-They stood on the platform shivering waiting for the train, late again.
+They stood on the platform, shivering and waiting for the train.
+Late again.
 “Anything?”